 She caveated that with her advice on how to be effective.
 “Surround yourself with opportunity to learn, through reading books and effective NED organisations like NEDonBoard where there are lots of accessible resources,” she explained.

 The commitment to self-learning to develop NED skills and the need for data was echoed by Mike Perls CEO and strategist at MC2.
 He felt strongly that data provided to boards had to show proper insight but that the best NEDS immersed themselves in the companies or organisations they were working within.

 “I sit on the MMU Board of Governors,” he said.
 “To be effective I spend time there, go down to graduation, listen to the students, spend time on campus.
 That’s how to add value.”

 Overall the message from the panel was clear: Be prepared to commit time and energy into your NED roles both through self-development, demand better data and invest time with the organisations you get involved in.
 Have an interest in the industries or organisations you select and do your due diligence to make sure you have value to add.

-Post written by Patricia Keating from Tech Manchester and edited by NEDonBoard, co-host of the breakfast event, held in Manchester on 18th September.
+Post written by Patricia Keating from Tech Manchester and edited by NEDonBoard, co-host of the breakfast event, held in Manchester in September 2018.

 Not yet a member?
-Join our growing ned community here.
+Join NEDonBoard, the Institute of Board Members here.